Katie Britt

-Katie Elizabeth Britt (née Boyd; born February 2, 1982) is an American politician, businesswoman, and attorney serving as the junior United States senator from Alabama since 2023.
-A member of the Republican Party, Britt is the first woman to be elected to the U.S. Senate from Alabama and the youngest Republican woman ever elected to the Senate.
-She served as president and CEO of the Business Council of Alabama from 2019 to 2021 and as chief of staff for her Senate predecessor, Richard Shelby, from 2016 to 2018.
+Katie Elizabeth Boyd Britt (née Boyd; born February 2, 1982) is an American politician and attorney serving since 2023 as the junior United States senator from Alabama.
+A member of the Republican Party, Britt is the first woman to be elected to the U.S. Senate from Alabama and the youngest Republican woman to be elected to the Senate.
+She was president and CEO of the Business Council of Alabama from 2019 to 2021, and served as chief of staff for the previous incumbent, Richard Shelby, from 2016 to 2018.

 Early life and education

-Britt was born as Katie Elizabeth Boyd to Julian and Debra Boyd on February 2, 1982, in the city of Enterprise.
-She was raised outside Fort Rucker in Dale County, Alabama, and worked at her family's small business throughout her youth.
-In her youth, she was an attendee of the Girls' State leadership program, and was elected to a governor position at the conference in 1999.
-A graduate of Enterprise High School, Britt was a cheerleader there and one of 19 valedictorians upon graduation in 2000.
-She enrolled at the University of Alabama, where she majored in political science and was elected president of its Student Government Association.
-She graduated in 2004 with a Bachelor of Science degree.
-In 2013, she received a Juris Doctor from the University of Alabama School of Law.
+Britt was born Katie Elizabeth Boyd on February 2, 1982, to Julian and Debra Boyd in Enterprise, Alabama.
+During her youth she worked at her family's business.
+Her family lived near Fort Rucker in Dale County, Alabama.
+Her father owned a hardware store and later a boat dealership; her mother owned a dance studio.
+A graduate of Enterprise High School, Britt was a cheerleader and a valedictorian.
+After graduating in 2000 she studied political science at the University of Alabama.
+She was elected president of the university's Student Government Association and graduated in 2004 with a Bachelor of Science.
+Later she attended the University of Alabama School of Law, graduating in 2013 with a Juris Doctor.